mshahandeh/Dsec_labstrains/README.md

 Fig5C.csv : Egg volume calculations using egg L and W measurements

+Figure 6A: Average activity plots were generated using the included MonitorN-N.txt files and 'metadata_12-12LD_wild_Dsec.csv' in the Rethomics package (see wild_Dsec.R for code).

 Fig6B.csv : Evening peak time under 12:12 h LD conditions

+Figure 6C: Average activity plots were generated using the included MonitorN-N.txt files and 'metadata_16-8LD_wild_Dsec.csv' in the Rethomics package (see wild_Dsec.R for code).

 Fig6D.csv : Evening peak time under 16:8 h LD conditions